-For students to emerge with the momentum they need become leaders in the field, it is important that they understand the essence of the entrepreneurial initiative and the realities dictating the success or failure of start-ups, as well as unconventional projects within larger enterprises.
+For students to emerge with the momentum they need to become leaders in the field, it is important that they understand the essence of the entrepreneurial initiative and the realities dictating the success or failure of start-ups, as well as unconventional projects within larger enterprises.

 What career paths could students take after graduating?

 Students from the SEE program can pursue a range of professional career opportunities related to the efficient harvesting, conversion, distribution, and use of energy.
 Sectors include wind, solar, geothermal, hydro-electric power, fuel cell, gas turbine, biomass, transportation, manufacturing, and oil and natural gas.

 Opportunities will also include current practical professions such as heating, ventilation and air conditioning, and energy systems in commercial and residential buildings.
 Other career paths include working as consultants and entrepreneurs, or pursuing continued education and research at the graduate level.